Octavius-Dante/Tetra-Proxima/BTP_DAY_01_v1.0/README.md

 **Manifest file should have - following components :**

 - [x] App name
-- [x] App memeory size
+- [x] App memory size
 - [x] Instance number
 - [x] Then URL to be involved in the app execution
-> (custom -defined url  or default cloud based url) // recommended -let cloud application to decide the url.
+> (custom -defined URL  or default cloud based URL) // recommended -let cloud application to decide the URL.

 </br>
 </br>